-This course will review and emphasize the skills, knowledge and abilities required to seek certification as a ACSM Health/Fitness instructor or ACSM Certified Personal trainer.
+This course will review and emphasize the skills, knowledge and abilities required to certification seek as ACSM Health/Fitness instructor or ACSM Certified Personal trainer.
 Certification provides professionals with recognition of their practical experience and demonstrated competence as a leader of health and fitness programs in the university, corporate, commercial or community settings in which their clients participate in health promotion and fitness-related activities.
 Prerequisite: senior standing.